arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 let cons head tail = head :: tail
 ```

-is the basic function that builds a list, appending a `head` on top of
-a `tail` list, we could think of having
+can't we just lift it with:

 ```fsharp
 let rec many parser =
     cons <!> parser <*> (many parser)
 ```

+To be precise: this version is not quite correct, as it requires at
-No, wait!
-This version requires at least 1 application of parser.
+least 1 application of parser (in the parser jargon: this is `many1`).
 `many` should succeeds also in case 0 applications.
 Easy peacy, `<|>`
 to the resque: